Skip to main content

 Business imposter scams should be reported to the Federal Trade Commission (FTC) as soon as possible.
 You can do this by filing a report online or by calling 1-877-382-4357 (TTY: 1-866-653-4261).
 In addition, some companies, like Amazon, have dedicated email addresses you can use to report suspected business impersonation scams.

-Reporting a scam is like putting up a big red “caution” sign on a dangerous road, says Genevieve Waterman, Director of Corporate Partnerships and Engagement at NCOA.
+Reporting a scam is like putting up a big red “caution” sign on a dangerous road, says Jessica Johnston, NCOA's Senior Director for the Center for Economic Well-Being.
 “By speaking up, you're not only protecting yourself—you’re potentially saving other older adults from falling into the same trap.
 Plus, reporting helps authorities track down the criminals and disrupt their operations.
 This makes it harder for them to prey on more people.”

 This content on online scams was developed in partnership with Zelle®.
 Zelle and the Zelle related marks are property of Early Warning Services, LLC.